EPTlib/b1map-sim/docs/docs/settings.md

     bss-length = 4.0 # [ms]
 ```

-- ```bss-offres``` is the off-resonance frequency of the Bloch-Siegert pulse expressed in kilohertz.
+- ```bss-offres``` is the off-resonance frequency of the Bloch--Siegert pulse expressed in kilohertz.
-- ```bss-length``` is the length of the Bloch-Siegert pulse expressed in millisecond.
+- ```bss-length``` is the length of the Bloch--Siegert pulse expressed in millisecond.

-The implemented Bloch-Siegert shift method assumes that the Bloch-Siegert pulse has only the selected off-resonance frequency.
+The implemented Bloch--Siegert shift method assumes that the Bloch--Siegert pulse has only the selected off-resonance frequency.
 It is a good approximation of the common Fermi pulse.

 ## Monte Carlo